Ankitajadhav07/QUANTBIT-TECHNOLOGIES-PVT-LTD-Task/README.md

 # QUANTBIT-TECHNOLOGIES-PVT-LTD-Task
-MNIST Handwritten Digit Classification using CNN
-Sure!
-Here's the updated **README.md** that includes the two steps for **Visualizing a random subset of MNIST images with their labels** and **Plotting the accuracy graph**.

-# MNIST Handwritten Digit Classification using CNN
+# Image Classification: MNIST Handwritten Digit Classification using CNN

 This project focuses on classifying images of handwritten digits (0-9) using the **MNIST dataset**.
 The classification is performed using **Convolutional Neural Networks (CNNs)** implemented in TensorFlow/Keras.
 The project includes data preprocessing, model creation, training, and evaluation.